-Note: Additionally to this guide, you should always print the Checklist (available in the Wiki) to do not miss any step.
-And leave it inside the Yellow Folder once you are done with it.
+Note: Additionally to this guide, you should always print the Checklist (available in the Wiki) to do not miss any step during the post-processing of your experiment.
+And leave the paper inside the Yellow Folder once you are done with it.